NdiCloclo/Customer-Churn-Analysis-/README.md

 This project was completed as part of the AnalystLab Africa Data Analytics Internship Programme – Week 1: Business Analytics Case Study.

-The objective of the assignment is to demonstrate the ability to understand a business problem, inspect and analyse a dataset, identify trends and patterns, create professional visualisations, develop business recommendations and present findings professionally.-
+The objective of the assignment is to demonstrate the ability to understand a business problem, inspect and analyse a dataset, identify trends and patterns, create professional visualisations, develop business recommendations and present findings professionally.